jamesTait-jt/data-structures-and-algorithms/data-structures/tree/README.md

 ## Functions included

 ###### value()
-This returns the value stored in a given node
+This returns the value stored in a given node.

 ###### left()
 Returns the subtree stored at the left child position.

 ###### right()
-Rreturns the subtree stored at the right child position.
+Returns the subtree stored at the right child position.

+###### children()
+Returns a list containing the two child subtrees of a branch.

 ###### fromList()
 Builds a tree from a list.